NeoFlock/onyx-os/docs/nicefs.md

 singled linked list of blocks which can be re-used. `activeBlockCount` represents the number of blocks which are in active use, and should be at least 2, as sector 1 and the superblock do count.
 This, times the sector size, is the total space used of the storage volume.

-For directories, the file size is the amount of *entries*.
+For directories, the file size should be 0.
+Empty filename means NULL entry.
+Block list is NULL-terminated.

 # Booting